 Previous independent expert analysis of the Society's carbon footprint has indicated that it is relatively small and we have signed up to a carbon offset scheme to become carbon neutral.
-We recognise however that offsetting emissions is not enough and in 2022 took steps to further reduce our carbon footprint.
+We recognise however that offsetting emissions is not enough and have taken steps to further reduce our carbon footprint.
 These included upgrading our air conditioning systems to incorporate low impact coolants and obtaining planning permission for the installation of solar panels and EV (Electric Vehicle) charging points at our Head Office in Epsom.
 These projects were completed in 2023.
-We are also introducing a staff scheme to facilitate the use of EV vehicles in place of ICE (Internal Combustion Engine) vehicles.
+We have also introduced a staff scheme to facilitate the use of EV vehicles in place of ICE (Internal Combustion Engine) vehicles.

-Further steps have been taken to raise the profile of environmental, social and governance (ESG) risks in the Society through the implementation of an ESG working group in late 2023 that will act as a clearing house for regulatory and industry change and a primary source of recommendations for corresponding enhancement of the Society's internal ESG frameworks, processes and risk appetite.
+Further steps have been taken to raise the profile of environmental, social and governance (ESG) risks in the Society through the implementation of an ESG working group that will act as a clearing house for regulatory and industry change and a primary source of recommendations for corresponding enhancement of the Society's internal ESG frameworks, processes and risk appetite.